 But investors may be able to offset some of those gains by “harvesting” assets — that is, selling them at a loss.
 For federal income tax purposes, a capital loss occurs when you sell an investment for a price that’s lower than what you spent to buy it.

-Under current U.S. tax law, tax loss harvesting may also allow a taxpayer to offset up to $3,000 of ordinary income or $1,500 if a married individual filing a separate return.
+Under current U.S. tax law, tax loss harvesting may also allow a taxpayer to offset up to $3,000 of ordinary income annually.

 Tax loss harvesting considerations